ndelrossi/commitwith/README.md

  * Fork the repository and clone it locally
  * Create a new branch for your feature or bug fix
- * Write your code and make sure tests are passing.
+ * Write your code and make sure tests are passing
  * Open a pull request